 I was once excited about Urthbox, but too many of my readers complained, so I no longer feel like I can stand behind it.
 Why?

-Several boxes include rogue gluten-y items.
+Several boxes sent to my community included rogue gluten items.
 The December 2023 box included a wheat-based ramen noodle packet.
-The company’s CEO apologized to my community and said it would never happen again.
+The January box included a gluten cookie.

-There is obviously no quality control at Urthbox that would allow this devastating mistake to happen TWICE.
 This debacle inspired our founder to start Love Me Gluten Free, which is exclusively curated for the gluten-free community.
-It’s not an afterthought box.

 Photo: Here’s a look inside the July 2023 Urthbox.